House Rejects Bailout

 The legislation the administration promoted would have allowed the government to buy bad mortgages and other rotten assets held by troubled banks and financial institutions.
 Getting those debts off their books should bolster those companies' balance sheets, making them more inclined to lend and easing one of the biggest choke points in the credit crisis.
 If the plan worked, the thinking went, it would help lift a major weight off the national economy that is already sputtering.

 The fear in the financial markets send the Dow Jones industrials cascading down by as over 700 points at one juncture.
-As the vote was shown on TV, stocks plunged and investors fled to the safety of the
+As the vote was shown on TV, stocks plunged and investors fled to the safety of the credit markets, worrying that the financial system would keep sinking under the weight of failed mortgage debt.

 0 Comments: